Shane Lemieux: New York Giants

-Lemieux was selected by the New York Giants in the fifth round with the 150th overall pick in the 2020 NFL Draft.
+Lemieux was selected by the New York Giants in the fifth round with the 150th overall pick in the 2020 NFL draft.
 On Monday Night Football on November 2, he started his first game at left guard for Will Hernandez who tested positive for COVID-19.
-Lemieux retained the starting position for the remainder of the season, replacing Hernandez at left guard, playing in 12 games with 9 starts as a rookie.
+Lemieux retained the starting position for the remainder of the season, replacing Hernandez at left guard.
+He finished his rookie season playing in 12 games with 9 starts, allowing 25 pressures and five sacks.

 On September 16, 2021, Lemieux was placed on injured reserve after aggravating a knee injury in Week 1.
 On September 22, Lemieux underwent season-ending surgery to repair his left knee's patella tendon.
-Lemieux was the 2nd Giants offensive lineman to be announced out for the season, following Nick Gates' injury in Week 2's Thursday Night Football.
+Lemieux was the second Giants offensive lineman announced out for the season, following Nick Gates' injury in Week 2's Thursday Night Football.

-On August 11, 2022, Lemieux injured his toe in week 1 of the preseason against the New England Patriots.
-He was placed on injured reserve on August 31, 2022.
-On November 19, 2022, he was activated from injured reserve.
+On August 11, 2022, Lemieux injured his toe in the first week of the preseason against the New England Patriots.
+He was placed on injured reserve on August 31.
+On November 19, he was activated from injured reserve.
+Lemieux was placed on season–ending injured reserve on December 28 after aggravating his toe injury in Week 11 against the Detroit Lions.
+He finished the season playing in 39 offensive snaps, allowing five pressures and a sack.

+On October 19, 2023, the Giants placed Lemieux on injured reserve for the third consecutive season after tearing his biceps in practice.
+He finished the season playing in 27 snaps and allowed just one pressure.

+New Orleans Saints

+On April 29, 2024, Lemieux signed with the New Orleans Saints.
+He was released by the Saints on August 27 as part of final roster cuts and re-signed to the practice squad the following day.
+Lemieux was promoted to the active roster on September 25.

+On August 1, 2025, Lemieux re-signed with the Saints.
+He was released on August 26 as part of final roster cuts.

+Seattle Seahawks

+On September 18, 2025, Lemieux signed with the Seattle Seahawks' practice squad.